allinard/miniEditeurGL/README.md

 2) Start

 	Run command mvn compile to compile the project.
 If you are using Eclipse, run mvn eclipse:eclipse to make eclipse maven-friendly, then run mvn compile
-	Run XXX.scala as a scala application
+	Run Launcher.scala as a scala application